LucasAlfare/FLTimer/core/src/main/kotlin/lucasalfare/fltimer/core/data/persistence/README.md

 *total = `16 bytes`*

-Note that this header chuck might contain more information as the timer data grows up.
+Note that this header chunk might contain more information as the timer data grows up.

 # Single Solve chunk